 When we think of weddings, we usually picture a beautiful spring or summer day for the nuptials.
 However, studies have found that at least 13 percent of weddings are in winter.
 While the traditional, common wedding flowers such as roses, carnations, and lilies are available from florists year-round, they can be more costly in winter and early spring.

 In addition, wedding arrangements and bouquets of summer blooms may seem out of place in a winter wedding.
 Adding inexpensive, readily available winter blooms such as hellebore flowers for weddings can be the perfect touch that ties the whole wedding scheme together.

 Using Hellebore for Wedding Bouquets

 Hellebore plants generally start producing beautiful blooms in late winter or early spring, depending on location.
-These blooms are waxy, somewhat succulent-like and hold up in floral arrangements quite well.
+These blooms are waxy, somewhat succulent-like, and hold up in floral arrangements quite well.

-Plants breeder Hans Hansen has even created a series of double hellebores that he named the Wedding Party Series.
+Plant breeder Hans Hansen has even created a series of double hellebores that he named the Wedding Party Series.
 This series includes many varieties such as: